Although English spelling rules have so many exceptions, there are some patterns that will help you with both your Spelling AND Pronunciation.

-1. A simple rule
+1. Words ending in -able: a simple rule

 Look at these common words ending in ‘able’ and ‘ible’.
 What do you notice about the ‘root’ word (the part before the ending) in each example?

 Words which end in ‘-able’ have a recognisable ‘root’ word at the start.

 ‘-able’ words usually come from French and ‘-able’ is a ‘living’ suffix, meaning that it is still being used to create new words e.g.

 - ‘That name is unpronounceable!’ (unable to be pronounced)